hyperkai/django-blog/simple-blog/README.md

 ## simple-blog:

-"simple-blog" has this app and alpine:3.13 without other tools such as nginx, apache, gunicorn and so on.
+"simple-blog" has this app and alpine without other tools such as nginx, apache, gunicorn and so on.
 Then, it's simply run with "python manage.py 0.0.0.0:8000".

 Moreover, you can use 2 deployment methods, "manual deployment" and "docker-compolse deployment".